Infrastructure Investments

 SC Ports is developing a rail-served intermodal yard that provides near-dock rail to the Port of Charleston.
 Class I railroads CSX and Norfolk Southern will both serve the Navy Base Intermodal Facility, helping to speed goods to market for port-dependent businesses.

-The state of South Carolina is investing $400 million to support this critical infrastructure project, which is set to open in 2025.
+The state of South Carolina is investing $400 million to support this critical infrastructure project.

 Developing an inner-harbor barge